webroo/backbone-baseview/README.md

   });
 });

-// Attach the view to the DOM, this will also automatically render it myView.appendTo('body');
+// Attach the view to the DOM and render it myView.appendTo('body').render();
 ```

 Several concepts are introduced in this example.
-The most important thing to recognise is there's no `render` function - the rendering process is automated and uses the template information provided in the class definition.
+The most important thing to recognise is there's no `render` function defined in the class - the rendering process is automated and uses the information provided in the `template` and `templateData` properties.
 The other important point to make is that views are attached to the DOM using `appendTo`, which is a function provided by BaseView that helps with nested view management.

 ## Specifying templates and data